Bryn Dinas Camping Pods

 Once experienced, Bryn Dinas Camping Pods will soon be your go-to base for exploring this truly amazing pocket of Wales.
 You may even like to stay in one of the über-comfy cottages second time round.
 Whether you opt for cottage over camping pod, they'll be "a welcome in the hillside" awaiting you.

-3 self-contained, heated bathrooms within 10m of the pods, each with toilet, sink and shower.
-Onsite laundry with coin-operated washing machine and tumble dryer; drying room, community room with a PC with free internet access.
-Wi-fi available in pod (chargeable).
-BBQ area, small kitchenette with fridge/ freezer, combination microwave and toaster.
+4 self-contained, heated bathrooms within 10m of the pods, each with toilet, sink and shower.
+Onsite laundry with coin-operated washing machine and tumble dryer.
+Outdoor seating and BBQ area (bring your own BBQ), small kitchenette with fridge/ freezer, combination microwave and toaster.

 Tents, caravans – no. Just the glampers really.
 Dogs, groups and families are all very welcome.